 Seek help from one of the resources at Cal Poly.
-You can ask to speak with a counselor at The Cal Poly Counseling Center who is knowledgeable about partner abuse.
+You can ask to speak with a therapist at Counseling Services who is knowledgeable about partner abuse.

 If you are in immediate danger, call 9-1-1.
-When the police arrive, ask for an Emergency Protective Order (EPO).
+When the police arrive, you can ask for an Emergency Protective Order (EPO).
 An EPO can be issued by the police 24 hours a day.
-This order serves as immediate protection from the batterer.
-It provides a “kick out” order so that the batterer must move from the residence.
+This order serves as immediate protection from the abuser.
 Temporary custody of the children is given to the person to be protected by the order.
-If the batterer violates this order, the batterer may be arrested.
-Calling the police each time the EPO is violated will help you in the process of getting a more permanent protection order.
+If the abuser violates this order, they may be arrested.
+Calling the police each time the EPO is violated may help you in the process of getting a more permanent protection order.
 This order is good for five court days, which allows you time to file a request for a Domestic Violence Restraining Order.

 Seek a restraining order.
-The Women’s Shelter Program provides assistance completing Restraining Order paperwork.
+Lumina Alliance provides assistance completing Restraining Order paperwork.
 A Domestic Violence Restraining Order provides longer-term legal protection and may include move-out orders (mandating the restrained person to move-out of a shared residence), a stay-away order (mandating the restrained person to stay 50-100 yards away from the protected party at all times), along with child custody, visitation, and support orders.

 Change your phone number and/or screen all of your calls.

 Save and document all contacts, messages, injuries or other incidents involving interaction with the abuser.

 Change locks at your home and to your vehicle.

 Plan how to get away if confronted by an abusive partner.

 If you have to meet your partner, do so in a public place with a family member or friend nearby or present.

 Vary your routines.